 Historical evidence shows that Falchion swords are weapons that were also used by nobility, although it was not clearly indicative if they were used by knights.
 Nonetheless, historians believe that it developed as a special weapon designed to penetrate armours made of leather and chain mail.

-Based on most descriptions, Falchion swords have the combined power of an axe and a sword.
-It has the weight necessary to produce a much more forceful blow to the opponent, while having the precision of a sword and its defensive capacity.
+Based on some descriptions, Falchion swords have the combined power of an axe and a sword.
+It has the weight necessary to produce a much more forceful blow to the opponent while having the precision of a sword and its defensive capacity.

-Falchions are also considered to be well designed weapons with its cutting edge and blade effective in carving through mail.
+Falchions are also considered to be well-designed weapons with their cutting edge and blade effective in carving through the mail.
 Although it is designed as a cutting weapon, its pointed ends can penetrate deeply with a hard stab.

 However, the falchion’s weight can also be a disadvantage.
 Historical analysts believe that attacking with heavy weapons creates some extended animation in movement which leaves warriors open to another opponent’s blow.